chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

 commit: 'e7c8eb9'
 ---

-Now that the basics are covered, let’s jump into the details.
+Now that the basics are covered let’s jump into the details.
 This example demonstrates building out a state of a `CommentList` component using **Visual TDD** with Storybook.

 1. Build visual test cases
 2. Check the tests in Storybook